storhazane/clarity-anonymization/README.md

-# Clarity - Communication Data Anonymizer
+# Clarity - Communication Data Sanitizer

-A privacy-first web app that anonymizes Slack and Microsoft Teams exports by removing PII and applying SHA-256 hashing to create unlinkable employee and conversation IDs.
+A privacy-first web app that anonymizes Slack and Microsoft Teams exports by removing PII and applying SHA-256 hashing to create employee and conversation IDs.

 ## Before & After Examples